carleneamelya/hw_1123522/README.md

 <br> <br>
 Explanation
 <br>
-o Input represents 4 tasks with (profit, deadline) as (100, 2), (19, 1), (27, 2),
+- Input represents 4 tasks with (profit, deadline) as (100, 2), (19, 1), (27, 2),
 (25, 1).
 <br>
-o Using a Max Priority Queue, tasks with higher profit are prioritized while ensuring deadlines are respected:
+- Using a Max Priority Queue, tasks with higher profit are prioritized while ensuring deadlines are respected:
 <br>
-o Task (100, 2) is scheduled in slot 2.
+- Task (100, 2) is scheduled in slot 2.
 <br>
-o Task (27, 2) is scheduled in slot 1.
+- Task (27, 2) is scheduled in slot 1.
 <br>
-o Total profit: 100 + 27 = 127
+- Total profit: 100 + 27 = 127